 UK Finance Glossary

-Plain-English definitions for the financial terms you'll encounter in HMRC letters, mortgage offers, pension statements and beyond.
-Updated for 2025/26.
+Plain-English definitions for every financial term you will encounter in HMRC letters, mortgage offers, pension statements and beyond.
+91+ terms updated for 2025/26.

 A